-Production completed: 11 February 1961.
-First transmission: 11 February 1961
+Production completed: February 11 1961.
+First transmission: February 11 1961.

 Later, Superintendent Lewis (Howard Goorney) arrives as Dr Sterret (David Grey) is cleaning up.
 The doctor tells him he’s too late, the girl died soon after he phoned - and it wasn’t by drowning; one of his men was on the scene, as was a doctor who’s waiting for him.
 The inspector is interested to hear there was a rowing boat in the river at 7pm, and more so when Keel said she didn’t bring up enough water to explain her critical condition.
-Keel says she never properly regained consciousness, but did mutter what sounded like “Danilov” - it might be a name.
+Keel says she never properly regained consciousness, but did mutter what sounded like “Danilov” - it might be her name.
 He thinks he’s seen the girl before but can’t remember where.
 They search her belongings and discover the tags have been removed from her clothes then Sterret interrupts to show them a hypodermic mark on her arm.

 Carol is watching television and a film about the first visit in 20 years of the Radeck State Circus comes on - she turns off the set when she hears Keel return; he describes his evening and asks for a cup of tea.
 The Super meanwhile returns to the Yard and asks his sergeant (Ivor Salter) to research Danilov - meanwhile he realises the boatman gave a false address.
 Keel remembers seeing the girl’s face in a newspaper or magazine and they start leafing through the pile in the waiting room - while Lewis and his sergeant sort through photos, and Dr Sterret examines slides under his microscope.
-He eventually spots her photo in the television guide's story on the circus programme she had been watching.
+Keel eventually spots her photo when Carol hands him the current TV Times which has an article on the circus programme she had been watching.
 2

 At the circus, Stefan (Edwin Richfield) enters Vera’s dressing room and is pleased to hear how well it went and that Zibbo returned with her.
 She’s already in costume and leaves when she’s announced, Stefan following her out and entering another dressing room where a woman lies, wrapped in bandages.